gsarchive/markdown/README.md

 To make the site available on the LAN, add your local IP: `-H 192.168.0.123`

-Where necessary, the target file name to be customized:
+Where necessary, the target file name and breadcrumb trail can be customized:

     ---
     target: index.htm
+    parent: web_op/index.md
     ---

-Otherwise it should be the same path as the .md file but with .html.
+Otherwise target will be the same path as the .md file but with .html.
 Use only where necessary to maintain backward compatibility.
 TODO: See about creating redirects and having the canonical name able to move to the default.

+Automatic breadcrumbing and TOC generation can be done on the basis of the front-matter titles, and optionally explicit parentage (otherwise dirname is used as a logical default).

 TODO: Figure out the discrepancies between str|slugify and what goes into a heading's ID.
 "Tennyson & Gilbert" got a double hyphen in the ID but not in